AbeWinters/Threat-Profiles-for-Control-Prioritization/README.md

 # Control prioritization using sector-based threat profiles

-This repositoty contains various notebooks with code to prioritize security controls based on a determined active threat profile for a sector.
+This repository contains various notebooks with code to prioritize security controls based on a determined active threat profile for a sector.
 The threat profile Based on their used TTPs, controls will be prioritized.
 The notebooks contain various approaches to reach this goal, and are part of the masters thesis of Abe Winters.
 The current supported control frameworks implemented are: